-To produce 10 tons of Kon-Tiki biochar, an average 300 kg of CH4 is emitted.
-The GWP100 of this emission is (0.3 t CH4 25 t CO2e / t CH4 =) 7.5 t CO2e.
-The absolute global warming potential (AGWP) over 100 years results in 383.75 tons aCO2e (equivalent to a radiative forcing of 3.33 × 10-8 W m-2 yr).
-Those 383.75 t aCO2e of global warming must be compensated by 383.75 t aCO2e of global cooling within 20 years which corresponds for example to maintaining a carbon sink of 25.8 t CO2e without decay for 20 years or a carbon sink of 83.5 t CO2e for five years, considering the impulse response function (IRF) to calculate the respective C-sinks global cooling effect.
+To produce 10 tons of Kon-Tiki biochar (dry matter), an average (30 kg CH4 / tBC \ 10 tBC =) 300 kg of CH4 is emitted.
+The GWP100 of this emission is (0.3 t CH4 \ 25 t CO2e / t CH4 =) 7.5 t CO2e.
+The absolute global warming potential (AGWP) over 100 years results in 381.0 tons aCO2e (equivalent to a radiative forcing of $3.3 \times 10^{-8}$ W m-2 yr).
+Those 381.0 t aCO2e of global warming must be compensated by 381.0 t aCO2e of global cooling within 20 years which corresponds for example to maintaining a carbon sink of 26.1 t CO2e without decay for 20 years considering the impulse response function (IRF) to calculate the respective C-sinks global cooling effect.
+The SPC fraction of a biochar C-sink could equally be used (see chapter 14.5).
 To encourage afforestation, the global warming effect of the methane emission could also be compensated by an exponential growth curve of a newly planted forest over 20 years (exponential increase of tree-based carbon removal over 20 years).
 The compensating global cooling must start in the first year, provide annual global cooling in every following year, and finalize the compensation latest 20 years after the methane emission.